cboettig/ews-review/manuscript-w-refs.md

 The future of early warning signals lies in the uncharted territory.
 For certain classes of transitions, such as stochastically-driven regime shifts, prediction may not be possible.
-In such cases, managing for resilience may be the only option.
+In such cases, management options include optimizing outcomes despite the possibility of regime shifts, or possibly taking actions to reduce the long-term probability of regime shifts, despite short-term unpredictability.
 Likewise, regime shifts driven by external perturbation or strong forcing are not predictable *if* the scope of management does not include the external causes.
 Proper scoping of the management problem can avoid this situation (Fischer et al. 2009, Resilience Alliance 2010, Polasky et al. 2011).
 More research is needed in methods of distinguishing such cases from those in which early detection may be possible.